Norwegian Refugee Council: Publications

 NRC previously published the magazine "Perspective" four times a year.
 The magazine focused on the humanitarian dimensions of international politics.
 The magazine was on sale in more than 15 countries.

+In 2001, the NRC published in collaboration with Pluto Press the book Caught Between Borders: Response Strategies of the Internally Displaced, which was edited by Marc Vincent and Birgitte Refslund Sorensen.

 Awards and recognition

 The Nansen Refugee Award is an international award that is yearly given by the UN High Commissioner for Refugees (UNHCR) to a person or group for outstanding work on behalf of the forcibly displaced.
 Since 2009 NRC has been working with the UNCHR for organising and carrying out the ceremony.
 The award consists of a commemorative medal and a US$100,000 monetary prize donated by the governments of Norway and Switzerland.

 In 2022, the Norwegian Refugee Council received the Hilton Humanitarian Prize from the Conrad N. Hilton Foundation, the world's largest annual humanitarian award, with a value of US$2.5 million.

 2012 kidnapping incident

 In July 2012, two vehicles carrying a high-level Norwegian Refugee Council delegation were ambushed outside of a Dadaab camp.
 A driver was killed and four international staff were abducted, including Steve Dennis.
-According to the Norwegian Refugee Council spokesman a risk analysis had been carried out before movements through Dadaab and it was declared safe for travel.
+According to the Norwegian Refugee Council spokesman, a risk analysis had been carried out before movements through Dadaab and it was declared safe for travel.
 A Kenyan police commander said that a security escort had been arranged to accompany the delegation but the group declined.
 In the aftermath of the kidnapping incident, Steve Dennis filed a lawsuit against the Norwegian Refugee Council, accusing it of gross negligence and failing to provide adequate support for the post-traumatic stress disorder (PTSD) and gunshot wounds he suffered during the ordeal.
 In 2015, the Oslo District Court ruled in favour of Dennis, finding the Norwegian Refugee Council guilty of gross negligence and breach of duty of care.
 The court recognised the physical and psychological injuries sustained by Dennis and awarded compensation for gross negligence, amounting to 4.4 million Norwegian kroner (approximately £350,000).